argoproj/argo-cd/docs/operator-manual/user-management/index.md

 ### Sensitive Data and SSO Client Secrets

-You can use the `argocd-secret` to store any sensitive data.
-ArgoCD knows to check the keys under `data` in the `argocd-secret` secret for a corresponding key whenever a value in a configmap starts with `$`.
-This can be used to store things such as your `clientSecret`.
-* Any values which start with `$` will :
+`argocd-secret` can be used to store sensititve data which can be referenced by ArgoCD.
+Values starting with `$` in configmaps is interpreted as follows:

-  - If value is in form of `$<secret>:a.key.in.k8s.secret`, look to a key in K8S `<secret>` of the same name (minus the `$`), and reads it value.
+- If value has the form: `$<secret>:a.key.in.k8s.secret`, look for a k8s secret with the name `<secret>` (minus the `$`), and reads it value.
-  - Otherwise, look to a key in `argocd-secret` of the same name (minus the `$`), to obtain the actual value.
-This allows you to store the `clientSecret` as a kubernetes secret.
+- Otherwise, look for a key in the k8s secret named `argocd-secret`.
-  Kubernetes secrets must be base64 encoded.
-To base64 encode your secret, you can run `printf RAW_STRING | base64`.

-Data should be base64 encoded before it is added to `argocd-secret`.
-You can do so by running `printf RAW_SECRET_STRING | base64`.

 #### Example

+SSO `clientSecret` can thus be stored as a kubernetes secret with the following manifests

 `argocd-secret`:
 ```yaml